jdacewicz/socialmedia-server/README.md

-# Socialmedia-server
+# SocialSync Server

-Social media application that allows users to share texts/photos, interact with other users, react and more.
+A server-side application for a social media platform that allows users to share text and photos, interact with others, react, and more.

 ## Lessons Learned